Mishti92/writing-from-the-void/content/love letter from your chica/we need more conscious creators.md

 Lean into that feeling.
 Sit with it.
 Sooner or later, trust me – it’s going to make sense.

-I should add – dont quit your job, just yet atleast.
+I should add – don't quit your job, just yet at least.
 You are probably not equipped to deal with the financial anxiety that comes with it, JUST YET.

 I also want to offer a different perspective to the general opinion I am hearing for or against tech lately.
 Something I have believed in for as long as I can remember, that was ruined for a while when I was working in the industry.